STMicroelectronics/ispu-examples/README.md

 ## 1 - Introduction

-The *stred* software package provides template and example projects and libraries for MEMS devices embedding the STRed-ISPU (intelligent sensor processing unit).
+The *ispu* software package provides template and example projects and libraries for MEMS devices embedding the STRed-ISPU (intelligent sensor processing unit).

 Each project can be built using the command line (make) or any Eclipse based IDE, including STM32CubeIDE, provided that the STRed-ISPU plugins are installed.